THE HOME OF WATCH CULTURE

 Fergus Nash

-Spain is a kingdom known for its wealth of culture, food, and favourable climates, however it’s not particularly known for its watchmaking.
-In fact, Wikipedia lists 442 names on their “List of watchmakers” with horological significance, and there’s only one Spaniard amongst them.
-While specific towns in Switzerland and Germany became legendary from the 1700s through to today for their watch industries, that spark just never took off in Spain.
-That said, here are five of the best Spanish watch brands who escape the shadow of their European cousins.
+The Kingdom of Spain is a country known for its wealth of culture, food, and favourable climates – however, it’s not particularly known for its watchmaking.
+In fact, Wikipedia lists 442 names on their “List of watchmakers” with horological significance, and there’s only one Spaniard among them.
+While specific towns in Germany, France and Switzerland became legendary from the 1700s through to today for their watch industries, that spark just never took off in Spain.
+That said, here are six of the best Spanish watch brands that escape the shadow of their European cousins.

 Festina